The Best Air Fryer

 We were initially hesitant about the T-fal only having a single temperature setting: 338 degrees.
 We worried things might come out undercooked, but it turned out not to be a problem.
 Its unique pulsating heat technology and constant rotating of the food kept the results consistent.
 In fact, the preset temperature made using the T-fal slightly simpler to use.
 There was no fiddling with different temperatures — all we had to worry about was how long to cook our food.

 The Avance didn’t outperform our top pick with homemade fries, but it was still significantly better than our other air fryers, which either overcooked the fries or didn’t brown them enough to have much of any texture or taste.
-The Avance aced our chicken strip testing and was the overall favorite among our testers, with one saying they would even order them in a restaurant.
+The Avance aced our chicken strip testing, with one saying they would even order them in a restaurant.
 We also appreciated the fact that we didn’t have to stir the strips at all during cooking: They came out perfectly crispy on the outside, yet tender on the inside.

 The Philips Avance employs the same rapid air-circulation technology that most other air fryers do, but the swirling, starfish-like arms that cover the bottom of the bowl set it apart from the competition.
 These thick, raised wedges force the air to first spread out and then rise back up to the top, helping move the air more evenly around the bowl rather than simply blowing hot air into it.
 This technology may seem gimmicky at first glance, but we found it actually cooked the food more evenly than other air fryers.
 All our fries came out nice and crispy, unlike what we got from the Avalon Bay or GoWise USA: a layer of burned fries on top of undercooked ones.